 Tbilisi, Georgia (Approx $25/day)

 Tbilisi is where ancient history and budget wine collide.
 The local currency, the Georgian lari, offers strong value, and meals of khachapuri and khinkali often cost less than $5.
 You’ll find welcoming guesthouses, sulfur baths, and wine bars all for a fraction of Western prices.
-Tbilisi is becoming one of the top inexpensive places to travel for adventurous food lovers.

 Tip: Use the city’s marshrutka vans for cheap local transport.